Nar Phu valley Trek Solo

 - Lip balm

-- The sleeping bag is rated -20 degrees Celcius you can also get a sleeping bag liner
+- The sleeping bag’s rate is at -20 degrees Celcius.
+You can also get a sleeping bag liner.

 - Some Extra pairs of T-shirts and also shorts.